 Anime idols are similar to real-world idols but in a more fantastic setting.
-An anime idol spends all of their time training, rehearsing, competing, and perfecting their look to reach the top of all possible lists and become not only a professional musician but also the heartthrobs and gorgeous ladies who will sweep fans off their feet.
+An anime idol spends all of their time training, rehearsing, competing, and perfecting their look to reach the top of all possible lists and become not only professional musicians but also the heartthrobs and gorgeous ladies who will sweep fans off their feet.
 Music is undoubtedly an important component, but the romantic aspect keeps fans coming back for more.
-So here’s a list of Top 20 Best Idol Anime.
+So here’s a list of Top 10 Best Idol Anime.

 A ticket awaits every little girl, a ticket that will grant them entry into the colorful world of Prism Paradise, a place where girls become idols and become who they want to be.
 Manaka Laala adores idols, but she prefers to watch them rather than participate in them; despite this, she ended up as one of the most popular idols in Prism Paradise.
 Laala, on the other hand, must exercise caution, especially at school, where such activities are prohibited for girls.
 In PriPara, anything is possible: music, fun, and adventure!PriPara is aimed at a young audience, as evidenced by Mahou shoujo-style transformation scenes, a lighthearted storyline, and tons of wacky humor.
 Aikatsu!, PriPara, and Full Moon Wo Sagashite are all small gateways for fans to enter the world of idol anime, and PriPara provides something that most idol anime lacks: extreme fun.